FazeNCode/my-notes/Linux/Foreman/Katello.md

-Katello Patch Management or Foreman with Katello is one of the components of the upstream version of Red Hat Satellite, Katelo is a life cycle management plugin for Foreman.
+Katello Patch Management or Foreman with Katello, is one of the components of the upstream version of Red Hat Satellite, Katelo is a life cycle management plugin for Foreman.
 Katello allows managing thousands of machines in a single click.
 It pulls content from remote repositories into an isolated environment and makes the subscription's management easy for us.